Last updated on June 23rd, 2020

 Emotional Freedom Technique (EFT, or ‘tapping’)

-Emotional Freedom Technique (EFT) is not in the NICE guidelines and I don’t think it is in any equivalent standard internationally.
-I include it here because I’m told it’s nearly there.
-This paper, reviewing its effectiveness for PTSD and other problems, using — among others — randomised controlled trials, is quite impressive:
+Emotional Freedom Technique (EFT) is not in the NICE guidelines and I don't think it is in any equivalent standard internationally.
+I include it here because I'm told it's nearly there.
+I say more about EFT research here.

 I'm afraid that 'tapping' looks at least as ridiculous as EMDR.
 This time it's not your eyes going left and right, it's you tapping on various points of your body.
 You can look pretty daft doing it, though it is possible to tap discreetly on finger locations during a distressing event.